Josef37/KickoffPractice/README.md

   - code a way to record a kickoff from a replay.
 That way you could theoretically face anyone's kickoff (for example the kickoff from a pro player recorded from an RLCS replay file).

-  - sometimes the player will pick up a small boost pad while being teleported for the kickoff.
-Fixes could be to find a way to forbid the player to pick up boost while teleporting or to find a way to "refill" boost pads.
-  - code a better UI : add morre options/make the current ones less ugly ...
+  - code a better UI : add more options/make the current ones less ugly ...

 Finally I hope the code is easy enough to understand on your own (english is not my main language so some names in the code may be a mix of french and english 😅).
 As I said I don't have enough time to work on this project anymore so I don't have time to make good documentation.